rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - To offer a knowledge-based model of some target universe of discourse (serving as background knowledge) in order to facilitate automation or reasoning (e.g., in AI systems)
 </details>

-### A Relationship between Artificial Intelligence (AI) & Ontology Engineering: Knowledge- repreesntation, reasoning, modeling, engineering and management
+### 4. A Relationship b/w Artificial Intelligence (AI) & Ontology Engineering: Knowledge- repreesntation, reasoning, modeling, engineering and management
 <details>
   <summary>Click to expand!</summary>